romaingrude/Extending_fake_data_challenge/README.md

 * Through a semi-automated methodology and the generation of multiple sets of synthetic data, we identified a bug wherein certain files failed to transfer to the "Finals directory."
 For detailed information, please refer to the corresponding bug report [HERE](https://github.com/romaingrude/Extending_fake_data_challenge/issues/2).

+* The application does not support multiple files with the same name (surname).

+## Report Summary
+In the course of our exploratory testing for the Extending_fake_data_challenge program, we validated the presence of error handling messages and confirmed the expected functionality of the program, addressing scenarios such as directory states and address formatting.
+However, a critical issue arose when using MacOS and moving files within the project directory, as outlined in Bug Report [#1](https://github.com/romaingrude/Extending_fake_data_challenge/issues/1).
+Subsequent manual testing, guided by a detailed test plan, demonstrated consistent success in meeting expected outcomes.
+Additionally, in our enhanced testing with partial automation, we discovered a new bug (Bug Report [#2](https://github.com/romaingrude/Extending_fake_data_challenge/issues/2), where certain files failed to transfer to the "Finals" directory.
+Notably, we observed that the application lacks support for handling multiple files with the same surname.
+Developers are urged to investigate and implement a solution for handling such cases.